 Dermabrasion and chemical peels are both facial treatments that correct surface imperfections to help give your skin a rejuvenated appearance.
 The major difference is that dermabrasion requires special tools (a shaving instrument or rotating brush) to clear away the surface skin layer with a careful exfoliating process.
 A chemical peel applies a caustic solution to your skin to dissolve dead and damaged skin cells.
-In your initial consultation, Dr. Zaknoun will discuss the pros and cons of each treatment and help you choose if dermabrasion or a chemical peel is better to achieve your skin goals.
+In your initial consultation, we will discuss the pros and cons of each treatment and help you choose if dermabrasion or a chemical peel is better to achieve your skin goals.

 Will my face hurt after a chemical peel?

 Based on the formula selected, you might feel mild discomfort when it is on your skin.
 If you receive a light peel, you will probably notice a little discomfort; however, this can be alleviated with a small fan.
 Deep or medium peels are better for deeper blemishes and offer results that last a long time; however, they typically cause greater discomfort and require an extended healing period.
 Numbing cream, medications, and ointments may be used to help you feel more comfortable during your chemical peel.
-Dr. Zaknoun or a member of her team will go over skin care after your chemical peel to extend your results.

 Can I combine a chemical peel with other treatments?

 For even greater improvements to your skin, you may combine a chemical peel with another skin treatment at Nadomi Medspa.
-In your initial consultation, be open with Dr. Zaknoun when describing your skin goals so she can develop a personalized treatment plan to best address your goals.
+In your initial consultation, be open with our team when describing your skin goals so she can develop a personalized treatment plan to best address your goals.
 Your plan might include an injectable treatment for wrinkles (such as Juvéderm or BOTOX), plus a chemical peel to refresh your entire face.